 The term 'National Association of Securities Dealers (NASDAQ)' is included in the Corporate Finance edition of the Financial Dictionary.
-Get yours now on amazon in ebook or paperback format.
-Read more here...
+Get your copy on Amazon in Kindle, Paperback or Audio edition.
+Check for lowest price here...

 The NASDAQ is the acronym for the National Association of Securities Dealers Automated Quotation Systems, though the organization has dropped the Automated Quotation Systems part of the name as obsolete.
 This NASDAQ is the country’s second largest stock exchange.
 It represents the principal rival to the NYSE, or New York Stock Exchange, which is the largest stock exchange in the country and only one larger than it.